tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 —

+I pull out my phone, turning off airplane mode for the first time since this morning.
 I quickly dial my parents, the phone ringing twice before my father’s voice comes through, gruff and worried.
 "Ash?
 What's wrong?" he asks immediately; he always had a sixth sense for trouble.

 "Ba, listen to me," I start, trying to keep my voice steady, "I need you to gather the kids, pack essentials, and wait for my signal.
 We need to get you all to a safe location as soon as possible."

 There's a pause, and then the sound of my mother's voice in the background, her tone anxious.

 "What’s happening, Ash?"
-My father's voice is back, firmer this time.
+My mom asks, concern in her voice.

 “I can't explain right now, but trust me.
 You’re not safe,” I say.
 “I’ll be there soon."

-My father's voice is solid, a rock in the churning sea.
+My father's voice is back, solid as a rock in the churning sea.
 "We'll be ready."

 The air is heavy with the unspoken fear of our predicament as I make my way to Theo's room to pack his belongings.
 The brightly colored room, usually filled with the sounds of childish laughter and play, now stands ominously quiet, the toys and books casting long, eerie shadows in the dim light.